Substance Abuse - What Drives Alcohol Addiction

 Alcohol And Anxiety

-The link between alcoholism and anxiety — at both the behavioral and genetic levels — is under study in rodents by Brian A. McCool, PhD, associate professor of physiology and pharmacology.
+The link between alcoholism and substance abuse and anxiety — at both the behavioral and genetic levels — is under study in rodents by Brian A. McCool, PhD, professor of physiology and pharmacology.

 “It has been known for a long time that anxiety and alcohol abuse tend to go hand-in-hand.
 Alcoholics who withdraw often relapse when they’re stressed, when they report high levels of anxiety,” McCool explained.
 “So most of the research we’ve done has utilized these animal models to understand neurobiological mechanisms, the proteins, the genetic basis in the brain that is responsible for those interactions.”